rhagarty/techxchange-instanton-lab/README.md

 ![ocp-knative](images/ocp-knative.png)

 > **NOTE**: If the output does not match the expected output or if there are any other issues, please contact your instructor.
+>
+> To learning more about setup Knative service please refer to our [knative setup instruction](https://github.com/rhagarty/techxchange-knative-setup)

 ### Verify the Knative containerspec-addcapabilities feature is enabled